Sbozzolo/kuibit/docs/index.rst

 Overview
 ========

-``PostCactus`` is a set of tools to post-process simulations performed with the `Einstein Toolkit <https://einsteintoolkit.org/>`_.
+``kuibit`` is a set of tools to post-process simulations performed with the `Einstein Toolkit <https://einsteintoolkit.org/>`_.

-The goal of this package is to enable you to pursue your scientific goals without having to worry about computational details (e.g., handling simulation restarts, reading HDF5 files, ...). ``PostCactus`` represent simulation data in a high-level and intuitive way, and provides some commonly used routines in numerical-relativity (e.g., computing the strain of gravitational waves).
+The goal of this package is to enable you to pursue your scientific goals without having to worry about computational details (e.g., handling simulation restarts, reading HDF5 files, ...). ``kuibit`` represent simulation data in a high-level and intuitive way, and provides some commonly used routines in numerical-relativity (e.g., computing the strain of gravitational waves).